ChrisChoi314/constrain_mass_nanograv_15/README.md

 Authors of the paper: Chris Choi, Jacob Magallanes, Murman Gurgenidze, and Tina Kahniashvili.

 The jupyter notebook in this repository shows how all the figures in our paper were generated.
 Feel free to email Chris at minyeonc@andrew.cmu.edu if there are any questions about reproducing the results or generally about the paper.

+If you want to clone this respository to run the analysis file, make sure you have at least 100 MB of space available on your device.